While a distributed microservices architecture isn't a fit for all enterprises or application types, it works well in many situations.

 - Use separate builds for each microservice.
-Although various microservices might share files -- such as libraries and code functions -- they might require different versions.
-Since the microservices philosophy centers on minimizing dependencies, build each service independently to ensure that it pulls the correct version of a component file from a storage class memory.
+Various microservices might share files such as libraries and code functions, but they might require different versions.
+Because the microservices philosophy centers on minimizing dependencies, build each service independently to ensure that it pulls the correct version of a component file from a storage class memory.
 Independent builds also make it easier to prune outdated versions from the code base.

 6. Monitor, log and troubleshoot from the start

-The construction of applications from a set of microservice Legos considerably complicates system and performance monitoring and troubleshooting.
-This is because various microservices often trigger a cascade of events that leads to an application failure.
-To minimize failures -- which aren't a maybe, but instead a reality -- incorporate monitoring and troubleshooting into microservices design.
+The construction of applications from a set of microservice Legos considerably complicates how to monitor and troubleshoot systems and their performance.
+Various microservices often trigger a cascade of events that leads to an application failure.
+To minimize failures -- which aren't a maybe, but a reality -- incorporate monitoring and troubleshooting into microservices design.